When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Construction and materials impact the lifespan of the mattress and determine how long it provides consistent support.
 Certain materials are less likely to sag or form deep impressions over time.
 Mattress type indicates the primary materials used.
 Popular mattress types include foam, latex, and hybrid models.

 Foam mattresses are often made with layers of polyfoam and memory foam.
-Synthetic foam contours to the shape of the body for strong pressure relief.
+Synthetic foam contours to the shape of the body for strong pressure relief, which makes these mattresses great for people with back pain.
 High-density foam is often used as a support base for foam mattresses, as it tends to be more durable.

 Latex mattresses incorporate layers of natural and/or synthetic latex.
 Natural latex is highly durable.
 It is harvested from the sap of rubber trees and processed using the Talalay or Dunlop method.
 The result is a buoyant, breathable material that relieves pressure and helps regulate temperature.

 Hybrid mattresses combine elements of latex or foam mattresses with a pocketed coil support core.
 The coils are often made of steel and can be tempered for better durability.
 The lifespan of a hybrid mattress depends on the materials used in the comfort layers, in addition to the steel coil core.

 Layla produces foam and hybrid mattresses, though we focus on the Layla Hybrid in this review.
 WinkBeds manufactures one foam model and two hybrids.
 We’ll break down the construction of each model here.

 The Layla Hybrid is made to order with layers of copper-infused memory foam and a pocketed coil support core.
 Copper helps draw heat away from the body, resulting in better temperature regulation than one might expect from traditional memory foam.